Sonnet 450

 Where yet fake virtue is now worn as fame

-To ward off spirits that pure principles decay,
+To ward off spirits that past principles decay,

-O’er serfs that clear deserve to be down trod
+O’er serfs deserving but to be down trod—

 Where every word they utter proves them fools.